issacdowling/selfhostedsmarthomeguide/README.md

 Type=oneshot
 ExecStart=/home/assistant-main-node/assistant/stop-bluetooth-pairing.sh
 ```
 (replace assistant-main-node with your username if different).
+This 2nd service just kills that previous service once it's not needed anymore.

-Then, run
+Then, we'll make two more services, which handle *enabling* the previous two.
 ```
 sudo nano /etc/systemd/system/speakerbluetoothpair.path
 ```